 Watering hole attacks.
 Cybercriminals can target a website visited by a large number of organizations.
 A compromised website can distribute malware across multiple endpoints within a supply chain or even an entire industry.

 Attacks on data storage services.
 Some organizations hire third-party companies and cloud services to aggregate, store, and process their data.
-Attackers may undermine the security of these data storage providers in order to gain access to valuable information and commit large-scale fraud.
+Attackers may undermine the security of these data storage providers to gain access to valuable information and commit large-scale fraud.
 This can be accomplished by cloud jacking, for example.

-Inadvertent threats
+Unintentional threats

 Malicious insider activity